prisma-labs/graphql-framework-experiment/docs/references/components.md

 ### About {docsify-ignore}

 This component handles recieving requests and sending responses to your clients.
 It is the transport layer, which GraphQL itself is actually agnostic about.
-Simple apps will not need to deal with this component directly as `nexus-future` automatically runs it by default.
+Simple apps will not need to deal with this component directly as `nexus` automatically runs it by default.

 We currently use [`express-graphql`](https://github.com/graphql/express-graphql).
 There is an [open issue](https://github.com/graphql-nexus/nexus-future/issues/231) about adopting [`fastify-gql`](https://github.com/mcollina/fastify-gql) instead.